CenkCamkiran/AWS-Serverless-StorageApplication/README.md

 ```

 > **Note** <br />
 > Object will be uploaded even the provided bucket does not exist in AWS S3.
-In this situation if bucket does not exist bucket will be created and after that object will be created in that bucket <br />
+In this situation if bucket does not exist bucket will be created and after that object will be created in that bucket. <br />

 `DELETE` [/api/main/object/bucket/{bucketname}/object/{objectname}]